 Diversity among our staff, board, and contractors is important, to fully reflect the diversity of people and perspectives in our state.
 Each year we publish demographic data about our staff and board in our Portfolio Review.

 We support and learn from organizations and people who understand and address the barriers that low-wage workers face.
 Diversity within those organizations and in who they serve is important, and we collect data on both.
 For example, of organizations who received Irvine grant dollars in 2020:

 Beyond racial equity work that existing grantees may do, in 2020 we committed an additional $20 million over 18 months specifically to address anti-Black racism and racial equity more broadly.
-In December 2020, we made our first grants, targeting Black-led efforts to advocate for justice and to support Black-owned small businesses and wealth building for Black workers.
-We will make additional grants in 2021 made primarily through our major initiatives.
+We made our first grants in December 2020, with additional grants in 2021 made primarily through our major initiatives.
 You can read about those and other board-approved grants here.